 - Coin Cashew Guides for stake pool operators.

 - TOPO Guide.
-A friendly and complete guide to mount a Stake Pool in Spanish
+A friendly and complete guide to create a stake pool in Spanish